Nice to meet you.

 What I didn’t like about Brave:

-• Some sites I accessed didn’t load properly with Brave’s ad blockers, so I had to disable them to access them.
+• Although the navigation was mostly seamless, some sites I accessed didn’t load properly with Brave’s ad blockers, so I had to disable them to access them.

-• Occasionally, when I was loading resource-heavy sites, Brave was a bit slower.
+• The performance was fine mostly.
+But, occasionally, when I was loading resource-heavy sites, Brave was a bit slower.

 What G2 users dislike about Brave: